adipandas/adipandas.github.io/_posts/2019-09-01-random-processes.md

 $$X(H) = 1$$ and $$X(T)=0$$
 $$X(\xi)=x$$ where $$x\in\{0, 1\}$$ and $$\xi\in\{T, H\}$$.
 Note, how $$\xi$$ is a parameter to the function $$X$$ and the outcome is the value $$x$$.

 The random variable in the case of the above example of a random experiment can take only discrete values.
 Thus, $$X$$ is called a discrete random variable.
 It is also possible for a random variable to take continuous values.
-For example, it the random experiment is measuring the height of an individual, the height is not a discrete number, it can take any value in the interval $$[0, \infty)$$.
+For example, if the random experiment is measuring the height of an individual, the height is not a discrete number, it can take any value in the interval $$(0, \infty)$$.

-Once, we observe the outcome of our experiment, there is no more randomness involved.
+Once we observe the outcome of our experiment, there is no more randomness involved.
 For example, we observe a $$H$$ in a coin toss and thus, we have the information of the exact state of the experiment.
 More formally, this is known as **realization** of the random variable.
 In this case, $$X(H)=1$$ is one realization of the random variable $$X$$ and $$X(T)=0$$ is another.

 Random Processes
 ===